jthalalaios/eBuzzer/README.md

-# eBuzzer is a web application, ordering food, creating user, login, edit user profile, search users , view pre orders and finally view history of orders
+# eBuzzer is a web application, ordering food, creating user, login, edit user profile, search users +dynamic search(users/orders) , view pre orders and finally view history of orders
 you have to config the confing.php (includes/config.php)

 The site is available at:  https://zafora.ece.uowm.gr/~ictest00592/eBuzzer